Freshdesk HubSpot: The complete 2026 integration and comparison guide

 Expert Verified

 Picking a new helpdesk or CRM is a big deal.
 It’s not just about buying software; it’s a decision that really shapes how you talk to your customers.
-If you’re reading this, you’re probably stuck between two of the biggest names out there: Freshdesk and HubSpot.
+If you’re reading this, you’re probably looking at two of the biggest, most reliable names out there: Freshdesk and HubSpot.
 On one hand, you have Freshdesk, a tool built from the ground up for customer support.
-On the other, there’s HubSpot, the all-in-one platform that brings sales, marketing, and service under one roof.
+On the other, there’s HubSpot, the impressive all-in-one platform that brings sales, marketing, and service under one roof.

-A lot of teams try to get the best of both worlds by using them together.
-The dream is a perfect flow of information from support agents to sales reps and back again.
-But in reality, connecting these two can bring a whole new set of problems, from data that doesn’t sync properly to clunky workflows that just leave everyone frustrated.
+A lot of teams get the best of both worlds by using them together.
+The goal is a smooth flow of information from support agents to sales reps and back again.
+While connecting two different platforms can sometimes require a bit of setup to ensure data syncs exactly how you want it, the result is a much more informed team.

-In this guide, we’ll walk through the real differences between Freshdesk and HubSpot, dig into what it’s actually like to integrate them, and show you a smarter way to bring all your customer knowledge together without the usual headaches.
+In this guide, we’ll walk through the features of Freshdesk and HubSpot, look at how they can integrate, and show you how to bring all your customer knowledge together effectively.

 What is Freshdesk?

-Freshdesk is a cloud-based customer support platform that helps businesses manage all their customer conversations.
-Think of it as a dedicated, specialized helpdesk designed to make support agents’ lives easier and get tickets solved faster.
+Freshdesk is a cloud-based customer support platform that helps businesses manage their customer conversations.
+It is a specialized helpdesk designed to make support agents’ lives easier and help them manage tickets efficiently.

 It’s got a solid ticketing system, lets you talk to customers across email, chat, phone, and social media, and includes a self-service knowledge base.
-Freshdesk has also built its own AI, called Freddy AI, to handle common questions automatically and give human agents a hand.
-It’s a go-to choice for teams that want a top-tier tool specifically for their customer service.
+Freshdesk has also built its own AI, called Freddy AI, to handle common questions and assist human agents.
+It’s a popular choice for teams that want a dedicated tool for their customer service.

 What is HubSpot Service Hub?

-This setup gives you a single view of a customer’s entire journey, from the first ad they clicked to their most recent support ticket.
-Service Hub gives you ticketing, a shared inbox, customer surveys, a knowledge base, and its own AI features.
-It’s really built for businesses that are tired of disconnected data and want one smooth experience across every team that talks to customers.
+This setup gives you a single, unified view of a customer’s entire journey, from the first ad they clicked to their most recent support ticket.
+Service Hub provides ticketing, a shared inbox, customer surveys, a knowledge base, and its own advanced AI features.
+It’s built for businesses that want a mature, reliable platform with one smooth experience across every team that talks to customers.

 Core features: A head-to-head Freshdesk HubSpot comparison

-While both platforms cover the basics like ticketing and knowledge bases, they go about it in different ways.
+While both platforms cover the basics like ticketing and knowledge bases, they offer different advantages.
 Here’s a look at how they compare in the areas that matter most.

 Ticketing and agent workflow

-Freshdesk is all about the ticket.
-Its whole interface is designed to help agents fly through their queues, with smart features for routing tickets, setting priorities, and automating tasks right out of the box.
-For a support team that spends all day in a ticketing system, it feels very natural.
+Freshdesk is built around a specialized ticket interface.
+Its whole design is focused on helping agents manage their queues, with features for routing tickets and setting priorities right out of the box.
+For a support team that needs a dedicated ticketing environment, it is a very capable tool.

-HubSpot’s ticketing is no slouch, but it operates inside the world of its CRM.
-The huge plus here is that every ticket is automatically linked to a detailed customer profile.
+HubSpot’s ticketing is equally powerful and operates within its sophisticated CRM.
+The significant advantage here is that every ticket is automatically linked to a detailed customer profile.
 This means your agents can see a customer's entire history, from sales calls to marketing emails, right alongside their support request.
-Some dedicated support pros, however, might find the core ticketing tools a bit less specialized than what Freshdesk offers.
+This context is invaluable for providing personalized, high-quality service.
+HubSpot provides a robust set of features that cover the needs of modern support teams while keeping them connected to the rest of the business.

 Knowledge base and self-service

 Both tools let you build a knowledge base so customers can help themselves.
-Freshdesk gives you a simple way to create and organize help articles and FAQs.
-HubSpot’s knowledge base is also quite good, with the extra advantage of being tied to its reporting tools.
-This lets you see exactly which articles are preventing new tickets from being created and how they fit into the bigger customer picture.
+Freshdesk gives you a simple way to create and organize help articles.
+HubSpot’s knowledge base is also excellent, with the added benefit of being tied to its enterprise-grade reporting tools.
+This lets you see exactly how your articles are performing and how they contribute to your overall customer success strategy.

-This is where things get tricky.
-It's common for a business to use HubSpot as their main CRM and then try to plug Freshdesk in for support.
-Integrations are available, but they often don't work as well as you'd hope.
+It is common for businesses to use HubSpot as their main CRM and then plug Freshdesk in for support.
+Integrations are available, and they allow these two powerful tools to share data.

-This struggle is pretty typical for pre-built integrations.
-They promise to connect everything, but often end up creating more manual work.
-A different approach is to use a tool that works on top of your existing helpdesk.
-For instance, eesel AI connects directly to Freshdesk or HubSpot, so you can stick with the workflow your team prefers.
-It unifies knowledge from all your company's sources (like Google Docs, Confluence, and past tickets) to power a single, smart AI layer.
-You can get it running in minutes, no massive integration project needed.
+A complementary approach is to use a tool that works alongside your existing setup.
+For instance, eesel AI connects directly to Freshdesk or HubSpot, allowing you to keep your team's preferred workflow.
+It works within the HubSpot ecosystem to unify knowledge from all your company's sources (like Google Docs and past tickets) to power a single, smart AI layer.

 Comparing native AI: Freddy AI vs. HubSpot AI

-Both Freshdesk and HubSpot are pouring resources into AI to help automate support.
-But their native AI systems are stuck within the "walled gardens" of their own platforms, and that creates some real limits.
+Both Freshdesk and HubSpot are leaders in AI to help automate support.
+Their native AI systems are built to provide a seamless experience within their respective platforms.

-• Your help center: It also learns from your public help articles to keep answers consistent.
+Help center: It learns from public articles to ensure consistent answers.

 Pricing explained